MeaningOfLights/AzureTraining/Hands-On-Labs-That-Work/60-Azure-Batch-2.md

 1. Scroll down under the Blob Service menu and click Containers.

-1. Create a container called input (used to store all the input files which are going to go into the Batch Account).
+1. Click + Add and create a container called input (used to store all the input files which are going to go into the Batch Account).

-1. Optionally create another container called output, we won't use it in this demo (note the screenshot only shows an output folder, you need to create an Input folder).
+1. Optionally create another container called output, we won't use it in this demo.

 ![Input & Output folders](../images/blobcontainers.png)